ludvigbruchmann/AAU-Discord-Bot/README.md

 #### Verification

 In the `#verify-me` channel on discord you can write `!verify`.
-The bot will respond to that command with a randomly generated passphrase.
-In order to verify that you are a student at Aalborg University you need to send an email to aau@ludvig.xyz from your Aalborg University email, that email should _only_ contain the passphrase the bot gave you.
-After you have sent the email you should now be a verified user on the discord server.
+The bot will respond to that command with a randomly generated passphrase and a sign on link.
+In order to verify that you are a student at Aalborg University you need to sign in with the same username and password you combination you would otherwise use at AAU.
+_#TODO: Implement the next part._
+After signing in you need to enter the passphrase in the text box and click verify.

 #### Study programmes